Everything you need to know about SpO2 on Apple's smartwatch

 How to view SpO2 data in Apple Health (and Apple Watch)

-You’ll need to open the Apple Health app on your iPhone to see all your readings in one place, but you can also see your overnight data and trends in the Apple Watch Vitals app (shown above).
+To view all your readings in one place, open the Apple Health app on your iPhone.
+However, you can also check your overnight data and trends in the Apple Watch Vitals app (shown above).

 Here’s how to find your blood oxygen data in Apple Health: